-\begin{definition} Let $(X,\mathcal L,v)$ be a twisted algebraic vector field.
-We say that $x \in X(k)$ is {\em a singular point (or a zero of $v$)} if the equivalent previous properties of Lemma \ref{lemma-singularity} hold.
+\begin{definition} We say that a closed point $x$ of $X$ is {\em a singular point (or a zero of $v$)} if the equivalent conditions of Lemma \ref{lemma-singularity} hold.
 We denote by

-the closed (obviously invariant under $v$) subvariety of $X$ formed by the singular points of $v$. \textit{Through the text, we will say that a (twisted) algebraic vector field has {\em reduced singularities} if the singular locus $\mathrm{Sing}(v)$ has codimension $\geq 2$ in $X$.} \end{definition}
+the closed (and obviously invariant under $v$) subvariety of $X$ whose closed points are the singular points of $v$. \textit{We say that a (twisted) algebraic vector field has {\em reduced singularities} if the singular locus $\mathrm{Sing}(v)$ has codimension $\geq 2$ in $X$.} \end{definition}

-\begin{construction} Let $(X,v)$ be an algebraic vector field and let $x_0 \in X(k)$ be a singular point of $v$.
-The vector field $v$ defines a derivation